sahilbishnoi156/cstr/cli/README.md

 - `json-c` library for JSON parsing
 - `libcurl` library for make http request
 - `ncurses` library to move the cursor, create windows, produce colors, play with mouse etc
+- `nodejs` only if you are running it locally

 ### :package: Installation of Required Libraries